-The picture-perfect island of Capri boasts a rugged coastline, soaring cliffs, pretty coves and its beautiful Blue Grotto whilst the volcanic island of Ischia is famous for its natural beauty, hot springs and a magnificent castle perched atop a volcanic rock.
+The picture-perfect island of Capri has a rugged coastline, soaring cliffs and pretty coves.
+Highlights include a swim through the stunning Blue Grotto, dining amongst lemon groves, a visit to La Fontelina lido and a walk around the Roman baths of Villa Jovis.
+The volcanic island of Ischia is famous for its natural beauty, hot springs and magnificent castle perched atop a volcanic rock.
 It takes around two hours by road and ferry from Naples to reach hotels on either of these islands.
 You can also reach the islands by ferry from Sorrento.

 Where is the Neapolitan Riviera?